Short & Long Term Risk Mitigation Strategies for Landlords

 - If as a landlord you are willing to agree to either of the foregoing, consider adding both a net worth and credit score covenant (e.g., the replacement guarantor must have a (i) net worth equal to or greater than the current guarantor and (ii) credit score of 720 or greater).

 4-7) Landlords should consider inserting language that the Good Guy Guarantee termination rights can’t be exercised until:

-- the 1 year anniversary of the lease commencement date has passed;
+- the 1st or 2nd year anniversary of the rent commencement date has passed;

 - landlord has been given 90-180 days prior written notice of the surrender date;